jacksmirk/getting_and_cleaning_data_course_project/README.md

 First we group by subject and activity columns and then we summarise the data with the mean function.

 ## Export
-Finally we export the data of the merged data frame and the average data frame to csv.
+Finally we export the data of the merged data frame and the average data frame to txt.